 S/S-edema at injection site, blanches skin, no blood return, pain and IV pump flow may stop.

-Hypertonic Solutions can cause _____ ______ due to great expansion of IV compartments → heart and kidney function, which cant handle the extra fluid
+avoid use of hypertonic solutions r/t movement of fluid from the intracellular because of ... → heart and kidney function, which cant handle the extra fluid

 symptoms of thrombophlebitis? → resp distress, SQ emphysema